shahreyar-abeer/rshiny_programming_exercise/README.md

 Oh and if you have an RStudio Cloud id, you can find an online version of the project [here.](https://rstudio.cloud/project/1163822)

+*Note: Due to some technical reasons, the app is not hosted on shinyapps.io*

 ### Some final notes

 It was mentioned in the instuctions.txt file that the expected time to complete this task was 4-5 hours.